HabitatFramework/TechnicalGuide/configuration/configuration.rst

 Reconfiguring the GIS Connection
 --------------------------------

-To re-configure only the GIS connection, the GIS configuration information must be reset.
+To re-configure only the GIS connection, the GIS configuration information must be reset by starting the tool with a **/g** switch parameter.
 To reset the configuration:

 	1. In Windows, go to **Start Menu > Run…**.

 	2. If you have installed the HLU Tool in the default location, at the prompt type:

-		``"C:\Program Files\HLU\HLU GIS Tool\" /g``
+		``"C:\Program Files\HLU\HLU GIS Tool\HluGisTool.exe" /g``

 	.. note::
 		If you have installed the tool in another location, enter the appropriate folder path in double quotes followed by **/g**.